Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 Well, the main difference between the Shokz Open Swim and the FINIS Duo is that the Shokz are wireless.

-They have a titanium frame (that is almost hilariously lightweight) that connects the player/bone conduction “headphones” together.
+They have a titanium frame (almost hilariously lightweight) connecting the player/bone conduction “headphones” together.

 The FINIS Duo, on the other hand, has a wired connection between the two head pieces.